-Faculty Portal -- MyVCCCD 2021-2022
+Faculty Portal -- MyVCCCD 2022-2023

 This section of the faculty handbook will discuss facts and guidelines to assist you in the use of MyVCCCD.
 During the semester, you will receive reminders and updates via Outlook.
-(Please note that the portal (MyVCCCD) will be updated during the fall 2021 semester.)

 If you have further questions during the semester, the Admissions staff is available to assist you at 678-5810, 678-5850 or 678-5843.